agnivesh13/niyantrana/ml/RESULTS.md

 The deck promised a long-term risk trajectory and early warning.
 That is now delivered **without any sequence model**, and that is a deliberate choice.

-The v1 design trained an LSTM to map 14 days of wearable data onto same-day biomarkers.
-No real dataset can supervise that, because nobody draws blood daily.
-That is exactly why the original data had to be synthetic, and why the model scored R2 -0.89 on held-out users.
-Retraining it as a delta model changes the output but not the supervision problem.
+The obvious design trains an LSTM to map 14 days of wearable data onto same-day biomarkers.
+No real dataset can supervise that, because nobody draws blood daily — which is why an attempt at it has to invent its own data, and why doing so scored R2 -0.89 on held-out users (section 5).
+Recasting the same network as a delta model changes the output but not the supervision problem.

-**Datasets checked and rejected on Day 4:**
+**Datasets checked and rejected:**

 | Dataset | Size | Verdict |
 |---|---|---|